The Ultimate Guide to Japanese Steel Hairdressing Scissors

 A sword blade profile (slightly curved, thinner at the tip) excels on fine to medium hair, providing a lighter touch and reducing the risk of pushing hair during the cut.
 A standard blade profile (uniform thickness) delivers more power and control on thick, coarse, or chemically treated hair.
 The blade profile works in concert with the edge geometry and steel hardness to determine the overall cutting feel.
 ShearGenius product pages specify the blade profile for each model so you can match the scissor to your primary hair type clientele.

-Chapter 3: Handle Ergonomics and Repetitive Strain Prevention
+Chapter 3: Handle Geometry

 3.1 Offset Ergonomic Handles: Why 80% of Professionals Choose This Design